department-of-veterans-affairs/va.gov-team/platform/call-center/tier-3-escalation-process.md

 This document outlines the process for identifying, triaging and escalating Tier 3 VA.gov issues.
 This document covers how the Call Center Team will engage VFS teams to address and resolve Tier 3 issues found in their products.
+Please note, that this bug reporting pr

 ## Tier 3 Issues and Priority Definitions